apollographql/apollo-server/docs/source/deployment/lambda.md

         cors: true
 ```

-### Running Serverless
+### Running the Serverless Framework

-After configuring Serverless, all you have to do to deploy is run `serverless deploy`
+After configuring the Serverless Framework, all you have to do to deploy is run `serverless deploy`

-If successful, Serverless should output something similar to this example:
+If successful, `serverless` should output something similar to this example:

 ```
 > serverless deploy